 Endotoxin Detection Methods for Pharmaceuticals and Medical Devices

 Bacterial endotoxin is a key safety and quality issue for the pharmaceutical and medical device industry.
 Its' importance lies in the fact that it is pyrogenic.
-Pyrogens are a diverse group of compounds defined by their ability to cause a rapid rise in core temperature when introduced into the bloodstream.
+Pyrogens are a diverse group of compounds defined by their ability to cause a rapid rise in core temperature when introduced into the bloodstream ('Pyro' comes from the Greek word for fire).
 This may lead to a rapid inflammation reaction and severe shock, followed in some cases by organ failure and eventual death.
 Clearly the presence of pyrogens in any injectable pharmaceutical preparation or on the surfaces of medical devices that will have contact with circulating blood or cerebrospinal fluid is a potential hazard and it is important to be able to test a wide range of products for the presence of these compounds.
 Bacterial endotoxin is by far the most ubiquitous pyrogen and the most likely to be found in a manufacturing environment and testing therefore focuses on methods for its detection.